 - I. Evaluation of the compatibility of the physical alteration or improvement with surrounding properties and where applicable, compliance with the following criteria pursuant to Section 118-564(a)(1) of the Miami Beach Code (it is recommended that the listed criteria be found Satisfied, Not Satisfied or Not Applicable, as so noted): - a.
 The Secretary of Interior's Standards for Rehabilitation and Guidelines for Rehabilitating Historic Buildings as revised from time to time.
-Satisfied - Other guidelines/policies/plans adopted or approved by Resolution or Ordinance by the City Commission.
+Not Applicable - Other guidelines/policies/plans adopted or approved by Resolution or Ordinance by the City Commission.
 Satisfied - II.
 In determining whether a particular application is compatible with surrounding properties, the Board shall consider the following criteria pursuant to Section 118-564(a)(2) of the Miami Beach Code (it is recommended that the listed criteria be found Satisfied, Not Satisfied or Not Applicable, as so noted): - a.
-Exterior architectural features. - Not Satisfied The existing canopy structure attached to the front of the building significantly detracts from the architecture of the building. - General design, scale, massing and arrangement.
-Satisfied - c.
-Texture and material and color. - Satisfied - d.
-The relationship of a, b, c, above, to other structures and features of the district.
-Not Satisfied - The existing canopy structure attached to the front of the building significantly detracts from the architecture of the building, as well as the scale, character and context of the district. - e.
-The purpose for which the district was created.
+Exterior architectural features.